sorbet/sorbet/website/docs/error-reference.md

 arrguments.

-Here we defined `MyMap` as a generic class expecting two type parameters `KeyType` and `ValueType` but we try to instanciate it with only one type
+Here we defined `MyMap` as a generic class expecting two type parameters `KeyType` and `ValueType` but we try to instantiate it with only one type
 argument:

 ```rb